jjloomis/exporting-a-premiere-project-for-d2l/exporting-a-premiere-project-for-d2l.md

 4. Navigate to and select export-settings-for-d2l-videos.epr file \(in your project folder.\) Click **Open**.
 5. In the Choose Name box, leave the default name in the Please name this preset field.
 Click **OK**.
 The preset will populate the Export Settings box.
 6. In the Output Name area \(top-right\) click the current name of your MP4 file \(_the-current-name-of-your-sequence.mp4_.\) It looks like a blue hyperlink.
-7. In the Save As box, navigate to and select your project.
+7. In the Save As box, navigate to and select your project folder.
 Then give your project a new name.
 When finished, click **Save**.
 8. In the Export Settings box, click **Export** \(lower-right.\) Your MP4 will export to your project folder.